Affiliate links on Android Authority may earn us a commission. Learn more.

 The headline upgrade for the Air M2 is the titular processor.
 Apple claims the chip has an 18% faster CPU and offers up to a 35% GPU boost, as well as a 40% faster neural engine for ambient and AI-specific tasks.
 As we’ll see, those numbers don’t paint a full picture but, spoilers: this is a highly performant and efficient fanless laptop.

-Perhaps the more exciting changes are those to the overall look and feature set, with the Macbook Air M2 borrowing some elements and design cues from the revamped 2021 Macbook Pro line.
+Perhaps the more exciting changes are those to the overall look and feature set, with the Macbook Air M2 borrowing some elements and design cues from the revamped 2021 MacBook Pro and 2023 MacBook Pro lines.
 This includes a flatter form factor, the oft-maligned notch that houses a higher resolution 1080p webcam, the return of MagSafe charging, and some other minor Pro-like tweaks.
 Throw in a slightly larger and brighter display with support for more colors, plus retooled speakers, and you’ve got a clear contender for the title of the best compact laptop.

 The Macbook Air M2 starts at $1,199, but there are plenty of internal upgrade options to custom fit your workload, with the top-spec model maxing out at an eye-watering $2,499.
 Check out the bullets below for a breakdown: